lancenacabuan/Shaliah/README.md

 ratification of the Trinitarian dogma in its classical form[\[2\]](https://en.wikipedia.org/wiki/Trinitarianism_in_the_Church_Fathers#:~:text=Some%20of%20the%20evidence%20used,equal%20persons%20%28hypostaseis%29.%5B%201).

-From Nicaea onward, **Trinitarian Christology**–that Jesus Christ is fully God and fully man, the second Person of the Trinity–became the hallmark of orthodoxy.
+From Nicaea onward, **Trinitarian Christology** – that Jesus Christ is fully God and fully man, the second Person of the Trinity – became the hallmark of orthodoxy.
 Dissenting views (Arian, Modalist, Adoptionist, etc.) were increasingly marginalized or condemned.
-For example, one century later, the **Council of Chalcedon (451)** addressed a different issue (how Christ's two natures, divine and human, coexist), but it presupposed the Nicene affirmations: Christ is one person in two natures, truly God (consubstantial with the Father) and truly human (consubstantial with us)–this further protected both his divinity and humanity against extremes (like Eutychian monophysitism or Nestorian dyophysitism).
+For example, one century later, the **Council of Chalcedon (451)** addressed a different issue (how Christ's two natures, divine and human, coexist), but it presupposed the Nicene affirmations: Christ is one person in two natures, truly God (consubstantial with the Father) and truly human (consubstantial with us) – this further protected both his divinity and humanity against extremes (like Eutychian monophysitism or Nestorian dyophysitism).